electron/electron/docs/api/app.md

 See [Apple's documentation](https://developer.apple.com/library/archive/technotes/tn2150/_index.html) for more details.

-**Note:** Enable only when it is needed and disable it when it is no longer needed.
+**Note:** Enable `Secure Keyboard Entry` only when it is needed and disable it when it is no longer needed.

-On _Linux_ and _Windows_, this API will do nothing.

 ## Properties